tensorly/tensorly/doc/user_guide/tensor_decomposition.rst

-We will now apply a rank-2 CANDECOMP-PARAFAC (:func:`tensorly.decomposition.parafac`) decomposition on `tensor` to decompose this into a kruskal tensor.
+We will now apply a rank-2 CANDECOMP-PARAFAC (:func:`tensorly.decomposition.parafac`) decomposition on `tensor` to decompose this into a cp tensor.

-A Parafac decompositions expresses the tensor as a kruskal tensor that can be represented as a list of factors (matrices).
+A Parafac decompositions expresses the tensor as a cp tensor that can be represented as a list of factors (matrices).
 The :func:`parafac` function therefore returns a list of factors.

 .. code::